Ceetto/ontop-demo/README.md

 docker compose down
 ```

+The database will be running on port `5432` with username and password: `postgres` and database name `games_db`

+The ontop sparql endpoint will run on `localhost:8080/sparql` you will have a GUI to test queries on
+`localhost:8080`.

 ### Pre-requisites for windows docker
 To run docker apps on windows you first need to install wsl and docker desktop.
 See these links for more help.